 The beauty of AR is that it can be used not only with wearable devices but even with a mobile phone.
 For example, pointing a phone's camera at a particular spot allows you to easily fit various digital elements into a real-life environment.

-Ultimate AR Benefits for Retailers
+Ultimate Benefits of Augmented Reality for Retailers

 One of the most significant challenges of online shopping is the inability to represent a 3D physical object in a virtual, 2D environment.
 AR is believed to bridge the gap between offline and online shopping by making it easier to represent products visually.
-Thus, AR helps the user make the right choice and avoid disappointment while choosing the best products.
+Thus, the technology helps the user make the right choice and avoid disappointment while choosing the best products.